-The science of materials is one in which much progress is occurring and its application is virtually immediate.
-Perhaps its findings do not produce front-page news, but the impact of this discipline on our lives is significant, though not every discovery is very visible.
-By continually producing new materials with surprising properties or improving on materials known about for centuries, the products of these investigations end up being commonly used by all of us, almost without us noticing.
-Maybe soon we will see applications in our lives from these five recent inventions.
+Materials science is one of the most advanced fields, and its applications are practically immediate.
+And while its discoveries may not make for splashy headlines, the impact of this discipline on our lives is significant, even if each new discovery is not very visible: researchers are constantly coming up with new materials with surprising properties or improving on those known to us for centuries, and the products of this research end up being commonly used by all of us, almost without us noticing.
+We may soon see applications from these five recent innovations in our daily lives.

-Removing ice from a freezer consumes a lot of energy, so preventing ice from forming on the surfaces of its interior is not only good for the consumer, but also for the environment.
-This is one of the reasons that materials scientists are seeking new compounds with microscopic structures that do not permit the adhesion of water and other substances.
-A team of researchers at Harvard University has created a new material inspired by a type of insectivorous plant whose trap is so smooth that it even makes ants slip.
+Removing frost from a freezer requires additional energy-consuming systems, so preventing ice from forming on interior surfaces is not only good for the consumer, but also for the environment.
+This is one of the reasons why material scientists are looking for new compounds with microscopic structures that stop water and other substances from adhering.